lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

 Persistence
 ^^^^^^^^^^^^^^^^

-Persistence is a feature in LSSTCam where charge is trapped in the surface layer after high flux exposures [persistence]_.
+Persistence is a feature in LSSTCam where charge is trapped in the surface layer after high flux exposures [Persistence]_.
 Persistence is described in detail in the `persistence optimization section <https://sitcomtn-148.lsst.io/#persistence-optimization>`__.
 Here we will consider the measurements taken as part of a persistence measurement task in the typical B protocol.
 For a persistence measurement, a high flux acquisition is taken, followed by a sequence of dark images.
-The persistence signal has been shown to decrease in subsequent dark images [persistence].
+The persistence signal has been shown to decrease in subsequent dark images.
 To create a metric for persistence, one can take the difference between the residual ADU in the first dark image and the average of the residual ADU in the final dark images.

 .. image::   /figures/baselineCharacterization/persistence_plot_LSSTCam_R22_S11_u_lsstccs_eo_persistence_E1110_w_2024_35_20240926T235141Z.png